Kerberos Golden Ticket

 PrincipalNameand the encryption key are different — separate package. - Submit is per-process, per-LUID.
 The injected ticket only helps Kerberos calls from this process; child processes inherit the cache but unrelated processes do not.

-- PAC validation gap.
+- PAC structural validation gap (logical only).

 See also